sap-tutorials/Tutorials/tutorials/cp-mobile-cards-setup/cp-mobile-cards-setup.md

 [ACCORDION-BEGIN [Step 4: ](Configure SAP Mobile Cards client)]

 Follow the next steps to trigger the configuration of the SAP Mobile Cards client with this SAP Cloud Platform account.

 Click **APIs**.

 ![MobileCards](Markdown_files/img_014.png)

-Open your Phone camera app and For this start scanning the QR code as shown below.
-For Android device, look for a QR code scanning app and scan with the same.
+Open your phone camera app and start scanning the QR code, as shown below.
+For Android devices, look for a QR code scanning app and scan with the same.

 ![MobileCards](Markdown_files/img_015.png)